govau/notify-client-java/README.md

 #### `status`

+##### Text message

 You can filter the notifications by the following options:

 * `sending` - the message is queued to be sent by the provider.
 * `delivered` - the message was successfully delivered.
 * `failed` - this will return all failure statuses `permanent-failure`, `temporary-failure` and `technical-failure`.
-* `permanent-failure` - the provider was unable to deliver message, email or phone number does not exist; remove this recipient from your list.
+* `permanent-failure` - the provider was unable to deliver message, phone number does not exist; remove this recipient from your list.
-* `temporary-failure` - the provider was unable to deliver message, email box was full or the phone was turned off; you can try to send the message again.
+* `temporary-failure` - the provider was unable to deliver message, the phone was turned off; you can try to send the message again.
+* `technical-failure` - Notify had a technical failure; you can try to send the message again.

+You can pass an empty string or null to ignore the filter.

+##### Email

+You can filter the notifications by the following options:

+* `sending` - the message is queued to be sent by the provider.
+* `delivered` - the message was successfully delivered.
+* `failed` - this will return all failure statuses `permanent-failure`, `temporary-failure` and `technical-failure`.
+* `permanent-failure` - the provider was unable to deliver message, email does not exist; remove this recipient from your list.
+* `temporary-failure` - the provider was unable to deliver message, email box was full; you can try to send the message again.
+* `technical-failure` - Notify had a technical failure; you can try to send the message again.

+You can pass an empty string or null to ignore the filter.

+##### Letter

+You can filter the notifications by the following options:

+* `created` - the message has been created.
+* `sending` - the message is queued to be sent by the provider.
+* `failed` - this will return all failure statuses `permanent-failure`, `temporary-failure` and `technical-failure`.
 * `technical-failure` - Notify had a technical failure; you can try to send the message again.

 You can pass an empty string or null to ignore the filter.